TeamSWG/ditto/README.md

 ## Forwarder ##

-Holocore uses TCP for network communications, whereas SWG was programmed for UDP.
+Ditto uses TCP for network communications, whereas SWG was programmed for UDP.
 This adds numerous efficiencies with long distance communications, but requires that a little more work is done on the client side.
 If you are using the launcher, you do not have to worry about this.
 If you are not using the launcher, follow the guide [here](https://bitbucket.org/projectswg/forwarder).